 Yes.
 It is important that all infants be given 1 mg of vitamin K1 (0.1 ml of Konakion) by intramuscular injection into the anterolateral aspect of the mid-thigh after delivery.
 Never give the Konakion into the buttock as it may damage nerves or blood vessels that are just under the skin in infants.
 Konakion will prevent haemorrhagic disease of the newborn.
 Be very careful not to give the infant the mother’s oxytocin (Syntocinon) in error.
 To avoid this mistake, some hospitals give Konakion in the nursery and not in the labour ward.
 Do not use oral Konakion.

-All infants must be given vitamin K after delivery.
+All infants must be given intramuscular vitamin K1 after delivery.

 Yes, it is advisable to place chloromycetin ointment routinely into both eyes to prevent Gonococcal conjunctivitis as an infant’s eyes may become infected when the infant passes through the cervix and vagina.
 This is particularly important if gonorrhoea is common in that community.
 Many women with Gonococcal infection have no symptoms.